OpenAPITools/openapi-diff/README.md

                                 compatible
-    --fail-on-incompatible      Fail only if API changes broke backward compatibility -h,--help                      print this message
+    --fail-on-incompatible      Fail only if API changes broke backward compatibility
+    --allow-response-enum-additions   Do not fail backward compatibility check when enum values are added to responses -h,--help                      print this message
     --header <property=value>   use given header for authorisation --html <file>               export diff as html in given file